Improving the performance of an auto-injector

 Our approach

-Utilising RSSL’s expertise and extensive experience, a feasibility study was carried out which discovered that the spring's recoil after actuation was interfering with the accuracy of the force measurements.
+Utilising RSSL’s expertise and extensive experience, a comprehensive feasibility study was carried out.
+The investigation revealed that the spring’s recoil post actuation was interfering with the accuracy of the force measurements – a critical insight into the device’s failure mode.

 graph